Panther's Multi-Asset Shielded Pools: Enabling privacy for all assets

 - Pools: If you visualize a token as a drop of water, then the “Pool” metaphor quite accurately depicts what Panther Pools are.
 Within a pool, users can deposit their drops of water so that they, and only they, know how much they put in and (since we’re talking smart contracts here) how much they’re allowed to withdraw.
 Users can even transact within the asset pool to send their tokens not to themselves but to others as well.

 - Multi-Asset: Of course, not all tokens are created equal, and not all assets are the same.
 One of the most significant innovations that can happen to Asset Pools is to make them able to support tokens of many kinds and sources.
 This is a great boost to privacy since all sorts of assets, including tokens of different standards such as an NFT representing the ownership of the actual Mona Lisa, real estate, or even the the flag of the United States and tokens from a niche chain can co-exist in the asset pool.
-The pool then gets large enough that there’s so much going on that transactions within it become impossible to track to deanonymize users.
+Eventually, the pool gets large enough that tracking or deanonymizing users becomes impossible, thereby granting privacy when transferring assets.

 - Shielded: As you know, zero-knowledge proofs and zkSNARKs are at Panther’s heart as one of the best possible tools to achieve true privacy.
 Panther Pools utilize these proofs to prevent users from analyzing what’s happening within them, having transactions obscured.